 5. Click only on HTTPS links

 HTTPS is a form of a technical term that very few people know the real meaning of.
 There is very little need for information on the underlying technical details.
-You should always ensure that a website uses it as part of its address, if not it is unsafe.
+You should always ensure that a website design solution uses it as part of its address, if not it is unsafe.

 The reason why it is not safe is that a website that is not HTTPS can be installed by a cybercriminal or scammer.
 This means that they can access communication between the user and the website.
 Hackers can then get confidential information about website users.

 The strongest passwords are random strings.
 A series of letters, numbers, and symbols are less likely to be found in any particular order in the dictionary, and it is more difficult to decipher them using a computer.
 The downside is that these complex passwords are much more difficult to remember.

 Password managers store all your passwords in one encrypted, password-protected application.
 It is also best to avoid using the same password for multiple accounts.
 If an account is compromised due to data breach, all accounts are compromised.
 With a password manager, each of your accounts can have a different password, which is complex and difficult to decrypt.